AY2526S1-CS2103T-W14-1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
 One or more details are missing or invalid (student/class name, assignment name)
     * 1a1.
 EduBook informs the tutor of the invalid input(s).

   Use case ends.

 * 1b.
-Assignment already assigned
+Target does not exist
     * 1b1.
-EduBook informs the tutor that the assignment has already been assigned to the student or all students in the class.

-  Use case ends.

-* 1c.
-Target does not exist
-  * 1c1.
 EduBook informs the tutor that the student or class does not exist.

   Use case ends.

+* 2a.
+Assignment already assigned to a student
+    * 2a1.
+EduBook informs the tutor that the assignment has already been assigned to the student.

+  Use case ends.

+* 2b.
+Assignment already assigned from a class
+    * 2a1.
+EduBook informs the tutor that the assignment has already been assigned to all students in the specified class.

+  Use case ends.

-**Use case: UC4** - Unassign an assignment.
+**Use case: UC5** - Unassign an assignment.

 **MSS**